History of the Jews in Egypt: Since 1919

-In 1934, Saad Malki founded newspaper Ash-Shams (الشمس, 'The Sun').
+In 1934, Saad Malki founded newspaper Ash-Shams (الشمس, The Sun).
 The weekly was closed down by the Egyptian government in May 1948.

 In 1937, the Egyptian government annulled the Capitulations, which gave foreign nationals a virtual status of exterritoriality: the minority groups affected were mainly from Syria, Greece, and Italy, ethnic Armenians, and some Jews who were nationals of other countries.
 The foreign nationals‘ immunity from taxation (mutamassir) had given the minority groups trading within Egypt highly favourable advantages.
 Many European Jews used Egyptian banks as a vehicle for transferring money from central Europe, not least those Jews escaping the Fascist regimes.
 In addition to this, many Jewish people living in Egypt were known to possess foreign citizenship, while those possessing Egyptian citizenship often had extensive ties to European countries.

-The impact of the well-publicized Arab-Jewish clash in Palestine from 1936 to 1939, together with the rise of Nazi Germany, also began to affect Jewish relations with Egyptian society, despite the fact that the number of active Zionists in their ranks was small.
-The rise of local militant nationalistic societies like Young Egypt and the Society of Muslim Brothers, who were sympathetic to the various models evinced by the Axis Powers in Europe, and organized themselves along similar lines, were also increasingly antagonistic to Jews.
+The impact of the well-publicized 1936–1939 Arab revolt in Palestine, together with the rise of Nazi Germany, also began to affect previously positive Jewish relations with Egyptian society.
+The rise of local militant nationalistic societies like Young Egypt and the Muslim Brotherhood (also known as the Society of Muslim Brothers), who were sympathetic to the various models evinced by the Axis Powers in Europe, and organized themselves along similar lines, were also increasingly antagonistic to Jews.
 Groups including the Muslim Brotherhood circulated reports in Egyptian mosques and factories claiming that Jews and the British were destroying holy places in Jerusalem, as well as sending other false reports stating that hundreds of Arab women and children were being killed.

-The leader of the popular liberal Wafd party Mustafa al-Nahhas led the movement against Young Egypt's radicalism, going so far as to promise rabbi Chaim Nahum that if Egypt were to fall to Nazi Germany, Egypt would not enact any anti-Jewish laws.
-Much of the anti-Semitism of the 1930s and 1940s was fueled by a close association between Hitler's new regime in Germany and anti-imperialist Arab powers.
-One of these Arab authorities was Haj Amin al-Husseini, who was influential in securing Nazi funds that were appropriated to the Muslim Brotherhood for the operation of a printing press for the distribution of thousands of Anti-Semitic propaganda pamphlets.
+The leader of the popular liberal Wafd Party Mustafa al-Nahhas led the movement against Young Egypt's radicalism, going so far as to promise rabbi Chaim Nahum that if Egypt were to fall to Nazi Germany, Egypt would not enact any anti-Jewish laws.
+Nazi propagandist Wolfgang Diewerge struggled to spread antisemitism in Egypt in the 1930s, complaining that "The educational level of the broad masses is not advanced enough for them to understand racial theory.
+The awareness of the Jewish danger has not been roused here as yet".
+Haj Amin al-Husseini was influential in securing Nazi funds that were appropriated to the Muslim Brotherhood for the printing and distribution of thousands of antisemitic propaganda pamphlets.